Search our Site

 [16] Knowles JW, Rader DJ, Khoury MJ.
 Cascade screening for familial hypercholesterolemia and the use of genetic testing.
 JAMA.
 318(4): 381-382.

-[17] Ned RM, Sijbrands EJ.
-Cascade Screening for Familial Hypercholesterolemia (FH).
+[14] Ned RM, Sijbrands EJ.
+Cascade screening for familial hypercholesterolemia (FH).
 PLoS Curr.
 2011.
 3: RRN1238.

-GECKO Messenger is for educational purposes only and should not be used as a substitute for clinical judgement.
+GECKO Deep Dive is for educational purposes only and should not be used as a substitute for clinical judgement.
 GECKO aims to aid the practicing clinician by providing informed opinions regarding genetic services that have been developed in a rigorous and evidence-based manner.
 Physicians must use their own clinical judgment in addition to published articles and the information presented herein.
 GECKO assumes no responsibility or liability resulting from the use of information contained herein.

 Highlight: What are others reading about on GECKO